shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

 Before you complete Assignment 0, check that you have completed the following steps (sign up for GitLab, install and set up git, set up your SSH key):

 1. [Sign up for GitLab](https://about.gitlab.com/)
-  * GitLab is free for personal projects -- you should not need a credit card to sign up (you may get a free trial of GitLab Ultimate; once the free trial ends, your account should go back to the Free tier that works for personal projects)
+  * GitLab is free for personal projects.
+To sign up, you will need to select the option to start a free 30-day trial of GitLab Ultimate.
+Once the free trial is over, you should choose to go back to the Free tier -- the Free tier is all you need for personal project.
+  * Unfortunately, despite GitLab's website saying "no credit card required" -- you may need to enter a credit card.
+GitLab started requiring new users to provide a valid credit or debit card in order to discourage and [reduce crypto mining abuse](https://about.gitlab.com/blog/2021/05/17/prevent-crypto-mining-abuse/).
+When you provide the card, it will not be charged but instead will be verified with a one-dollar authorization transaction.
+No charge will be made and no money will transfer.
   * Note that you must actually sign up for GitLab -- you will not be able to join the CSUC-CINS467 group if you sign in to GitLab with credentials for another site (e.g. GitHub).
 2. Confirm that you have git installed (if installed, `which git` will identify the location of git installed on your machine, while `git version` will display version information)
 ```